-Social or mass gatherings On 9 December 2021 it was advised to avoid superspreader events such as festivals and parties to prevent the spread of the virus.
-Primary schools No updated advice since 26 November 2021 Second-level education No updated advice since 26 November 2021 Higher and adult education No updated advice since 26 November 2021 Business activities No updated advice since 26 November 2021 Amateur sport and recreation No updated advice since 26 November 2021 Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport No updated advice since 26 November 2021 International travel International flights to and from the Republic, as well as domestic flights within the Republic are permitted under the following conditions: A traveler must provide a valid certificate with a negative COVID-19 test outcome, recognised by the WHO, or equivalent local accredited authority, obtained not more than 72 hours before the date of travel.
+T Social or mass gatherings On 9 December 2021 it was advised to avoid superspreader events such as festivals and parties to prevent the spread of the virus.
+Primary schools No updated advice since 26 November 2021 4 Second-level education No updated advice since 26 November 2021 Higher and adult education No updated advice since 26 November 2021 Business activities No updated advice since 26 November 2021 Amateur sport and recreation No updated advice since 26 November 2021 Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport No updated advice since 26 November 2021 International travel International flights to and from the Republic, as well as domestic flights within the Republic are permitted under the following conditions: A traveler must provide a valid certificate with a negative COVID-19 test outcome, recognised by the WHO, or equivalent local accredited authority, obtained not more than 72 hours before the date of travel.
 South African Authorities reserve the right to verify the authenticity of the presented certificate.
-Domestic travel No updated advice since 26 November 2021 Culture/leisure/entertainment No updated advice since 26 November 2021 Changes in IPC guidance (includes close contact status, restriction of movement) No updated advice since 26 November 2021 Face coverings No updated advice since 26 November 2021 Wearing of a face mask is mandatory for every person (excluding children under the age of 6 years) when in a public place.
+Domestic travel No updated advice since 26 November 2021 1 Culture/leisure/entertainment No updated advice since 26 November 2021 No updated advice since 26 November 2021 - Changes in IPC guidance No updated advice since 26 November 2021 No updated advice since 26 November 2021 - (includes close contact status, restriction of movement) No apuated advice since 20 November 2021 Face coverings No updated advice since 26 November 2021 1 Wearing of a face mask is mandatory for every person (excluding children under the age of 6 years) when in a public place.
 If a person is not wearing a mask, they will not be allowed to- (a) use, operate, perform any service on any form of public transport; (b) enter or be in a building, place or premises, including government buildings, places or premises, used by the public to obtain goods or services; or (c) be in any public open space COVID Pass 09 December 2021 South African Health Products Authority announced the approval of 3 rd dose of COVID-19 Pfizer vaccine in individuals aged ≥ 18 years.
-Special arrangements for the Christmas or end of year holiday period No updated advice since 26 November 2021 WHO Date extracted: 7 December 2021 Trigger for changes Last updated: 7 December 2021 Movement of people No updated advice since 26 November 2021 Given mutations that may confer immune Social or mass gatherings No updated advice since 26 November 2021 escape potential and possibly Primary schools No updated advice since 26 November 2021 transmissibility advantage, the likelihood Second-level education No updated advice since 26 November 2021 of potential further spread of Omicron at Higher and adult education No updated advice since 26 November 2021 the global level is high.
-Depending on Business activities No updated advice since 26 November 2021 these characteristics, there could be future Amateur sport and recreation No updated advice since 26 November 2021 surges of COVID-19, which could have i transfer to the first transfer transfer to the first transfer t The state of the s
+Special arrangements for the Christmas or end of year holiday period No updated advice since 26 November 2021 WHO Date extracted: 7 December 2021 Trigger for changes Last updated: 7 December 2021 mages is enanged Movement of people No updated advice since 26 November 2021 Given mutations that may confer immune Social or mass gatherings No updated advice since 26 November 2021 No updated advice since 26 November 2021 escape potential and possibly Primary schools No updated advice since 26 November 2021 No updated advice since 26 November 2021 transmissibility advantage, the likelihood Second-level education No updated advice since 26 November 2021 No updated advice since 26 November 2021 of potential further spread of Omicron at Higher and adult education No updated advice since 26 November 2021 No updated advice since 26 November 2021 the global level is high.
+Depending on Business activities No updated advice since 26 November 2021 No updated advice since 26 November 2021 these characteristics, there could be future No updated advice since 26 November 2021 No updated advice since 26 November 2021 surges of COVID-19, which could have Amateur sport and recreation I NO apaatea aavice since 20 November 2021 5,